 Low Back Pain, Modic Changes and Bacterial Infections

 Modic changes are edema in the vertebral body, which can only be detected on magnetic resonance imaging (MRI) and are closely associated with low back pain.
 There is growing evidence their formation may be related to bacterial infection.
-Herniated discs may be susceptible to bacterial infection and these infections may cause Modic changes.
+According to this herniated disc treatment services, herniated discs may be susceptible to bacterial infection and these infections may cause Modic changes.
 In patients with Modic changes antibiotic treatment appears to reduce symptom severity, although alternative methods of treatment could be considered.

 In alternative medicine fungal infections have been linked with everything from allergies to arthritis (Kauffman 2000).
 In addition, Kauffman as well as others link chronic pain to fungal infections although there is no clear mechanism described.
 Albert et al (2008) published a hypothesis linking Modic changes to either mechanical causes or bacterial infection.